-During the next few days, we’ll be hosting chats on social media so you can learn more about the eight research projects.
+Later this week, we’ll be hosting a final chat on social media so you can learn more about the two research projects.
 We’ll announce them as they are scheduled on our Twitter, Facebook, and LinkedIn accounts.

-STAT Madness started as a single-elimination bracket of 64 entries that will, in just a couple of weeks, give us a crowd-voted favorite.
-(Click here for last year’s winner; click here for this year’s contest) And in the meantime, a team of STAT journalists has been going through the submissions to find the discovery we think will have the most impact in the years to come.
-We’ll announce that in a couple of weeks, too.
+STAT Madness started as a single-elimination bracket of 64 entries that will give us a crowd-voted favorite on Friday.
+(Click here for last year’s winner; click here for this year’s contest) And in the meantime, a team of STAT journalists has gone through the submissions to find the discovery we think will have the most impact in the years to come.
+We’ll announce that on Monday morning.

 If this sounds a little rah-rah to you, well, you’re right.
 STAT Madness is fundamentally a celebration of science.
 It’s also a reminder: Tackling disease starts with small advances, often supported with federal funding.
 That research leads to the patents and startups that drive parts of our economy, and fuel the clinical trials that we hope will lead to new treatments, if not cures.

 So, here’s to test tubes and T cells, and here’s a little more about this year’s pool of 64.